Mis-Sold Pension Transfers

 - Transfers from your workplace or personal pension into an unregulated collective investment scheme (UCIS) –

 This is legal, however, this transfer is often advised against due to the high-risk nature of these schemes and the potential benefits lost from your original pension.
+Examples would be investing in Car Parking places, hotel rooms, storage units, holiday homes.
+In fact anything not regulated by the Financial Conduct Authority (FCA)

 - Transfers into tax-avoidance schemes –